supazuko/signup-login/README.md

 # signup_login

-## A simple flutter app with signup and login using firebase and cloud firestore
+A simple flutter app with signup and login using firebase and cloud firestore

-# signup-login